 3 Ways to Get Groupon & Living Social Users to Become Members

 Daily deal sites like Groupon and Living Social are great at getting people into your facility.
 They have a gigantic reach that gets your business in front of thousands of people in your geographic area.
 However, they’re not always the best at getting people to stay at your facility.
 This isn’t their fault, it just so happens to be the type of people that are attracted to Groupons.
 Understand the type of potential gym member that comes in with a daily deal is the first step.
 They’re going to be a little more fickle on price, but they’re also ready to pay money to get in shape.
 It’s a slippery slope getting daily dealers to become paying gym members, but it’s not impossible.
+First step, get people in the door, second step, close the hell out of those leads!
 However, have no fear, there are some good ways to get your Grouponers to sign long-term contracts, and here’s how.

 Offer a Promotional Membership for Grouponers

 One of the most common problems with daily deal gym members is that they get sticker shock when they realize the real price of your gym.
 Most daily deals require you give a healthy discount in order to use their service.
 If Jane is only paying $45 for per Groupon month, and then is expected to pay $150 for every month after that, you’re going to have a hard time keeping Jane around.
 Introduce a special membership price for your daily deal members that will slowly help that acclimate to the normal price of your gym.
 Ease the membership price every month until they’re at the normal price.
 This will give them a good way to find out if they’re going to enjoy your gym long-term before paying the full price.

 Get to Know Daily Deal Members by Name, Fast